 “I liked learning about animals in Animal World, and actually seeing and touching them made learning more fun,” said Bohn’s son, Steven.

 For those students who have aged out of the summer camp, there is a teaching assistantship option.
 These eighth- through 12th-grade students help Camp Director Beth Banks with behind-the-scenes work, as well as assisting with both morning and afternoon classes.

-“I heard so many kids over the years saying they were sad they wouldn’t be able to come back to camp the next year, so I developed the TA program for them,” said Banks, who is in her fifth year running the camp.
+“I heard so many kids over the years saying they were sad they wouldn’t be able to come back to camp the next year, so I developed the leadership program for them,” said Banks, who is in her sixth year running the camp.